- Simply transferring the information (I'll elaborate further)

 I like to transfer data across the network to a forensics laptop (option 1) because it not only minimizes the impact on the infected machine itself, but it also lowers the chance of compromising the forensics laptop.
 Installing a USB token (option 2) will almost always force the system to load drivers, altering the kernel and software.
 While those alterations are likely not going to affect your evidence, I like to minimize any changes to the system.

 In option 3, you suggest moving data across a Windows share to the forensics system.
 To do that, however, the forensics machine must have a Windows share available on the network, and to mount that share on the forensics laptop, you'll need to provide a user ID and password.
 Entering such credentials into a compromised system is a scary proposition and one that I'd avoid.
-You might be thinking,
+You might be thinking, "Why not just use guest access of a Windows share on the forensics laptop?"
+That scares me as well, since the chances are better that malware on the infected machine could spread uncontrollably to the forensics laptop.

 That's why I prefer the first option, transferring data without using Windows shares.
 To send data across the network, I like to use Netcat, a free, general-purpose tool that uses TCP or UDP to move data between systems.
 Users can run a given command and pipe its output into a Netcat client, which can shoot the data across the network to a forensics laptop, where a Netcat listener waits for it and writes it into the file system.
 With a batch script file, Netcat easily and quickly gathers a whole bunch of data from a compromised machine.
 The chance of an attacker spreading malware across Netcat is very small indeed, far lower than via Windows shares.